reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 The method `assertDoesNotThrow()` asserts that execution of the supplied supplier does not throw any kind of exception.
 If the assertion passes, it returns the supplier's result.
 It is useful for testing *happy paths*.

+Let's explore the implementation of test using throwing supplier:

 ```java
 public class ThrowingSupplierTest {
   @ParameterizedTest